Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 This morning, depart the Ecopark for a flight to Rio.

-Today, enjoy free time in Rio, then meet your Tour Director, who will have pointers for your free-time exploration.
+Today, enjoy free time in Rio, then meet your Tour Director.

 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis.